viperleed/viperleed/doc/content/basics/how_to_run.rst

 :ref:`delta files<deltaszip>`.

-In case of automated multiple-search runs (which can be specified in the :ref:`DISPLACEMENTS<DISPLACEMENTS>` file), |calc| creates a ``workhistory`` directory.
+In case of automated multiple-search runs (which can be specified in the :ref:`DISPLACEMENTS` file), |calc| creates a ``workhistory`` directory.
 It contains one subfolder for each intermediate run, storing input and output files that will be overwritten during subsequent runs.

 .. todo:: Add also a few words about bookkeper here.